 - consider changing your MySQL passwords

-- Change the SALT keys in the wp-config.php file – The SALT keys, once changed, will automatically log out anyone in your site and will require users to re-login.
+- Change the SALT keys in the wp-config.php file – The SALT keys once changed, will automatically log out anyone in your site and will require users to re-login.
 This is a helpful step because if there is someone in your WordPress admin area that shouldn’t be there, this will log that user out of the WordPress site and require them to attempt a new login.
-Since the passwords were already changed, that user will be unable to use old “acquired” passwords.
+Since the passwords were already changed, the user will be unable to use old “acquired” passwords.

 - The simplest way to restore is to simply wipe the site and restore from an unaffected backup.
-I normally install WordPress from scratch with the latest version, then I install the plugins and theme that I us from the original files, the only items I restore from backups are the database and the upload folder.
+I normally install WordPress from scratch with the latest version, then I install the plugins and theme that I used from the original files, the only items I restore from backups are the databases and the upload folder.
 You could restore your backup then to update all plugins, themes, and WordPress core before continuing.

 - Check All File/Folder Permissions, Open Ports & Users on Site for Anything Not Set Up Correctly – You would need to login to your server to check the permissions.
-Go to the users section of your WordPress Admin Dashboard to make sure there aren’t any user accounts (especially Administrator accounts) that are on your site that shouldn’t be on the site.
+Go to the Users section of your WordPress Admin Dashboard to make sure there aren’t any user accounts (especially Administrator accounts) that are on your site that shouldn’t be on the site.
 Remove any old accounts that don’t need to be used on the site anymore.

-- After you’ve have restored and checked file/folder permissions change the passwords for your WordPress User accounts AGAIN just to verify that during your restoration and fixing period someone wasn’t able to gain access to an account to watch what you were attempting to fix.
+- After you’ve have restored and checked the file/folder permissions change the passwords for your WordPress User accounts AGAIN just to verify that during your restoration and fixing period someone wasn’t able to gain access to an account to watch what you were attempting to fix.

 - Change the SALT keys again to force everyone to log out of the site for the last time.
 It probably is a good practice to periodically change the SALT keys in your wp-config.php file.

 - Now that you have a restored site with all of your fixes in place, it is now time to make a new fresh WordPress backup and take a much-deserved break.